-Clinton, Michelle Obama make first joint campaign appearance in bid for women's support
+Trump attacks Clinton on trade, says he should be handed victory

 Although a sometimes reluctant campaigner, the first lady has thrown herself into the race, and the Clinton campaign has deployed her strategically to increase support among young people and blacks, with whom she is especially popular.

-Other hacked emails released by WikiLeaks show Chelsea Clinton deeply concerned that Band and other Bill Clinton aides were "hustling" for business that year for their new consultancy firm, Teneo, at the Clinton Global Initiative, the foundation's glitzy event that brings together companies, government officials and non-profit groups.

-WikiLeaks has been publishing thousands of emails this month that were stolen from the account of John Podesta, Hillary Clinton’s campaign chairman.

-(Additional reporting by Steve Holland in Ohio; Editing by Peter Cooney)
+(Writing by Alana Wise and John Whitesides; Editing by Peter Cooney)